Price to Earnings Ratio – Introduction and Interpretation

 Price to Earnings Ratio = Current Stock Price in the Market/Prior 12 Months of Earnings per Share

 It is most commonly used by investors (buyers of stock) to determine the likelihood that the current trading price of the stock is beneficial or detrimental to the buyer.
-Historical trigger points to investing in the stock have been ratios of 19 or less.
-As an example, if the current price of the stock is $81 then to have a ratio of 19 or less, the earnings would have to have been $4.26 or more during the previous 12 months.
+Historical trigger points for investing in the stock have been ratios of 19 or less.
+As an example, if the current price of the stock is $81, then to have a ratio of 19 or less, the earnings would have to have been $4.26 or more during the previous 12 months.

 P/E ratio of 19 = $81 Current Stock Price/Unknown